kaminiwalunj/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_07.md

     ![Screenshot of the DMA showing the assessment results upload panel.](images/Exercise2/db-upload.png "Upload to Azure Migrate")

-22. Minimize the remote desktop window and return to the **Azure Migrate - Databases** blade in the Azure portal.
+22. Return to the **Azure Migrate - Databases** blade in the Azure portal.
 Refreshing the page should now show the assessed database.

     ![Screenshot of the 'Azure Migrate - Databases' blade in the Azure portal, showing 1 assessed database.](images/Exercise2/db-assessed.png "Azure Migrate - Database Assessment")